 N.C.
-401(K) Plan and NC457B Deferred Comp Plan
+401(K) Plan and NC 457(b) Deferred Comp Plan

-To enroll in the 401(k) Plan an employee must be a contributing member (full-time 30+ hrs. per week) to the N.C.
+To enroll in the 401(k) Plan, an employee must be a contributing member (full-time 30+ hrs. per week) to the N.C.
 Teachers & State Employees Retirement System (NC Pension Plan).
 The N.C.
 457 Plan is open to all full-time and part-time employees.

-A rollover from a previous employers retirement plan do not impact the maximum amount an employee can contribute to either of these plans.
+A rollover from a previous employer's retirement plan does not impact the maximum amount an employee can contribute to either of these plans.